sellpy/web-interview/README.md

 - Add a date for completion to todo items.
 Indicate how much time is remaining or overdue.

 ## Submission
+Before submitting, read through all changes one last time - code quality matters!

+If you have developed without ESLint set up, run `npm run lint` in both `/backend` and `/frontend` and fix any errors/warnings.

 Send a link to your forked repository to your contact person at Sellpy.